RichieRich2569/4YP-Dynamic-LSTM/README.md

 # 4YP-Dynamic-LSTM

-4th Year Project LSTM model with CNN used to predict dynamic soft robot motion.
+Visuo-dynamic LSTM model with CNN used to predict dynamic soft robot motion.